1 - Overview

 You can create and use a Multi-node GPU Cluster service in the Samsung Cloud Platform Console.

-This service consists of GPU Node and Cluster Fabric services.
+This service consists of a GPU Node and a Cluster Fabric service.

-1. All Services > Compute > Multi-node GPU Cluster Click the menu.
+1. All Services > Compute > Multi-node GPU Cluster menu, click it.
 Navigate to the Service Home page of Multi-node GPU Cluster.

-2. Click the GPU Node creation button on the Service Home page.
-You will be taken to the GPU Node creation page.
+2. On the Service Home page, click the Create GPU Node button.
+You will be taken to the Create GPU Node page.

-3. GPU Node creation on the page, enter the information required to create the service, and select detailed options.
+3. On the GPU Node Creation page, enter the information required to create the service and select detailed options.

 Category